tomfrankkirk/toblerone/README.md

 ## Installation

 #### From source

+#### From pip:
+`pip install toblerone`

+#### From source
+Requires cython and numpy.

-Clone this git repository.
+Clone the git repository (https://github.com/tomfrankkirk/toblerone) and cd into it.

-Build the python package `python3 setup.py sdist`

-Install the package built in `dist/` via pip (activate environment first if desired) `pip3 install dist/*`
+Install the python package: `pip install .` (cython will run automatically).
 Pip may display a warning about the main script not being on your `$PATH`.
 If you would like to run Toblerone as a command-line tool then follow the instructions given in the warning.
-Alternatively, you can access the command-line via `python3 -m toblerone [args]`

-To check the installation you can run `toblerone -tests`
+To check the installation, type `toblerone` at the command line.

 ## Usage

 #### Python scripting